Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/01-server-setup/01-server-package.md

 ```

 3. Run `npm update`.
 This will read all of the new dependencies above and load them all in the node_modules folder.
 4. Know that adding these new packages to `package.json` file allows us to freeze the particular versions of each dependency so that they harmonize together without breaking.
-For instance, let’s say that dependency a has an update and changes versions.
-That particular change might not work with dependency b,  which might cause the app to break.
+For instance, let’s say that dependency "a" has an update and changes versions.
+That particular change might not work with dependency "b",  which might cause the app to break.

 We'll talk about what these dependencies do as we go through this application.